-It’s super easy to see the sign that your mom hates you.
+It’s super easy to see the signs that your mom hates you.
 A mom’s love for her kids is ideally unconditional and uncontainable.
 So, if “I love you” is among the rarest words she tells you, it is a red flag.
 Maybe she doesn’t know how to be affectionate.
 But there’s a line between an evil mom and an unexpressive mom.

 2. Little or No Significant Support

-She should’ve been your #1 fan, the one who showers you with support, bits of advice, suggestions, and critiques, as well as being the shoulder to cry on.
+When it comes to the mother-child relationship, she should’ve been your #1 fan, the one who showers you with support, bits of advice, suggestions, and critiques, as well as being the shoulder to cry on.
 If she is unsupportive and fails to give you a tap on the back, find other support systems out there!
 You can always treat your trustworthy friends as family.

 3. She Doesn’t Want You

 We know some moms who married by accident.
 Even though the couple survives their accidental marriage, the unintended pregnancy that comes with it can have a more severe consequence.
 In some cases, your mom is not ready for kids.
 Thus, she is not mentally prepared to take care of you.
 Let us tell you, you weren’t born to be told you’re unwanted.
 You deserve life and happiness.

 Why do moms hate their daughters?

 One of the signs your mom hates you, especially if you are her daughter, is the emergence of emotional distance and lack of empathy despite your trying your best to show affection.
 Perhaps, before having you, your mom may have had the bright career she always dreamed of.